Goal A: Improve Our Air and Water Quality

 To be proactive by partnering with community groups, industry and other levels of governments to improve Windsor's air and water quality.

-When asked what the single-most important environmental issue facing Windsor was, over 66 percent of those responding to the Environmental Attitudes Survey was "air quality".
+When asked what the single-most important environmental issue facing Windsor was, over 66 percent of those responding to the Environmental Attitudes Survey answered "air quality".
 The second most frequently reported issue was water quality of the City's waterways (i.e. lakes, rivers, streams).

 Throughout the public consultation phase associated with the Environmental Master Plan, air quality was the most frequently discussed environmental challenge facing the City of Windsor.

 Poor air quality, or smog, creates both short-term and long-term health issues, leading to increased hospital admissions, more emergency room visits, higher rates of absenteeism, and even premature mortality for the elderly and people with existing respiratory and cardiovascular problems.
 Children, particularly those with asthma, are also vulnerable.
 It also damages crops and personal property.

 Local industrial pollution, cross-border emissions and emissions from transportation corridors are some of the sources of air pollution in the City.
 Transportation-related air quality issues remain paramount in the City: the Windsor-Detroit Gateway is the busiest international trade corridor in North America and is Canada's largest border crossing.
 Over 16 million cars and trucks pass through the Windsor-Detroit Gateway every year (Ontario 2005).
 However, vehicle travel by residents throughout the City of Windsor is also a significant contributor to the air quality in the City of Windsor.

 Air Quality Indicators: